ctm/yld/src/welcome.md

 # Welcome

-Congratulations for stumbling upon this.
-I haven't publicly announced the link to this document, because it's a placeholder.
+If you find anything useful here, great&mdash;I'm glad I took the time to write it!